Food has become part of the entertainment business by Harold Kingston

 But it is not just the food, it really is the whole experience.
 The presentation on the plate, the décor of the room, the manner of the waiter.
 Whether we were thinking of attending a Croke Park concert or a restaurant, we expect to be entertained.

 As farmers we have our part to play.
 Bord Bia and the Origin Green advertising is based on what we produce.
 It is more than just an image, it is the reality of Ireland.
 Cattle do live outside amid the scenery for most of the year.
 The flocks of sheep that tourists love to photograph from their bus are there because of farmers, not Failte Ireland.
 People do buy into the idea of an Enniscorthy beef burger in a Waterford blaa with Gorey relish.

 The members of Good Food Ireland showed real pride in their work, something I found inspiring.
 Food, and not just Irish food, doesn’t deserve to be traded on international markets as a commodity.
 Food is not something to be made as cheap as possible, or cheaper, for retailers.
 Food is definitely not something to be regarded as a by-product of farming, it doesn’t just become food after leaving the farm.

-Subscribe to our delicious newsletter and receive the latest news, experiences, offers & mouthwatering inspiration!
+Subscribe for free to our delicious newsletter and receive the latest news, experiences, offers & mouthwatering inspiration direct to your Inbox!